Maternity Leave and Pay Notification (UK)

 A compliant Maternity Leave and Pay Notification for England and Wales must contain all of the information prescribed by reg.
 4(1) of the Maternity and Parental Leave Regulations 1999: the fact of pregnancy, the expected week of childbirth, and the date on which maternity leave is to begin.
 In practice, a well-drafted notification form covers considerably more.

 Employee identification details are the starting point: full name, employee or payroll number, department, and job title.
-These details ensure the notification is correctly matched to the employee's personnel file and payroll record, avoiding administrative confusion that can delay SMP processing or create disputes about entitlement.
+These details confirm the notification is correctly matched to the employee's personnel file and payroll record, avoiding administrative confusion that can delay SMP processing or create disputes about entitlement.

 The expected week of childbirth (EWC) is the cornerstone date from which all other dates are calculated.
 It is the week beginning on Sunday in which the baby is due.
 The 15-week notification deadline, the qualifying week for SMP purposes, the earliest possible maternity leave start date (11 weeks before the EWC), and the end of the maximum maternity leave period (52 weeks after the start) are all derived from this single date.